Gameday inactives, injuries and weather: Week 15

 Carolina

+Inactives: QB Will Grier, RB Christian McCaffrey, DB Natrell Jamerson, OT Aaron Monteiro, G Dennis Daley and DE Austin Larkin

-Lineup notes: RB Christian McCaffrey (thigh) has been deemed doubtful once again.
+Lineup notes: RB Christian McCaffrey (thigh) has been downgraded from doubtful to out.
 WR D.J.
 Moore (illness) came off the COVID list earlier this week and is poised to return.
-WR Curtis Samuel (hamstring) is questionable after being limited all week.
+WR Curtis Samuel (hamstring) is questionable after being limited all week but is available.

 Green Bay